 This is the home I lived in last year when I moved back from Ontario to the homestead where I grew up, so I could "live the simple life" and run my own blog and design business.
 It's actually my brother and sister-in-law's home, but they had moved to Nova Scotia last year so I had it mostly to myself except when they came back to visit.
-They've actually moved home now (which is so great) and I've just recently moved into Fredericton to my own space 20 minutes away, but I'm still there very frequently to garden and hang out with them and my nephew and nieces and my Mom and Dad, who also live on the property.
+They've actually moved home now (which is so great, but I had to move out of this gorgeous house!) and I've just recently moved into Fredericton to my own space 20 minutes away.
+But I'm still there every weekend to garden and hang out with them and my nephew and nieces and my Mom and Dad, who also live on the property.
+It’s an amazing life.
 Did I mention that my Mom and sister-in-law are both great cooks?
-It's heaven.
+Yep, I’m spoiled.

 My talented carpenter/furniture-maker brother, Luke Anderson, built the house himself, using a lot of reclaimed and salvaged materials from other building sites and previous projects.
 He included built-ins for storage functionality, along with skylights so that lights can stay off longer.
 The stone counter in the kitchen is made from recycled glass.
 The greenhouse where we grow herbs and greens and the woodshed that holds the wood for the outdoor furnace are made completely from salvaged materials.
 It really is an eco-friendly abode, even though it doesn't have expensive solar panels or LEED certification.

 I left most of my brother's custom-made wood pieces as is - like the massive dining table and bench made from a salvaged bowling alley lane, the custom wall shelves in the dining room and home office, and the hanging open shelves in the kitchen.
 The tray ceiling bookshelf is one of my favourite unique features.